-All girls from Year 7 to Year 11 are required to wear the school uniform which is available from Stevensons online.
+All girls from Year 7 to Year 11 are required to wear the school uniform which is kept as simple and inexpensive as possible and is available from Stevensons online.
 The Sixth Form wear their own clothes.
 All clothes and personal belongings should be marked with the owner's name.
 Lockers are provided, but the School can take no responsibility for the loss of personal belongings.
 A second-hand uniform sale is held twice a year, where clothes in good condition may be obtained.